Vuzix Corporation (VUZI) Reveals an Earnings Mystery

 VUZI’s Market Performance

-VUZI stocks went up by 3.85% for the week, with a monthly jump of 34.46% and a quarterly performance of 6.80%, while its annual performance rate touched -64.23%.
-The volatility ratio for the week stands at 8.58% while the volatility levels for the past 30 days are set at 10.76% for Vuzix Corporation.
-The simple moving average for the period of the last 20 days is 22.40% for VUZI stocks with a simple moving average of -20.38% for the last 200 days.
+VUZI stocks went down by -16.44% for the week, with a monthly jump of 17.75% and a quarterly performance of -2.42%, while its annual performance rate touched -66.09%.
+The volatility ratio for the week stands at 8.41% while the volatility levels for the past 30 days are set at 9.58% for Vuzix Corporation.
+The simple moving average for the period of the last 20 days is -5.04% for VUZI stocks with a simple moving average of -32.28% for the last 200 days.

 Analysts’ Opinion of VUZI